A Joint Program from the Very Beginning

 A History of BME at UVA

-Adapted from a talk given by Fred Epstein at the BME 50th Anniversary Celebration in November 2017
+Adapted from a talk given by then-department chair Fred Epstein at the BME 50th Anniversary Celebration in November 2017

 Our first students were recruited in 1962, and the Board of Visitors approved the new biomedical engineering initiative in 1963.
 In 1967, the initiative officially became an academic department—a joint program from the beginning spanning two schools, both Engineering and Medicine—with Ernst O. Attinger recruited from the University of Pennsylvania as the department’s first chair.
 In 1967, the department graduated its first student.
 In 1968, Françoise Attinger was appointed assistant professor of pediatrics, and she began teaching physiology to BME grad students.